tryigit/PlayIntegrityFix/README.md

 + **BL certificate spoof (PIFB/PIFS)**

-The PIFB version only affects the gms application.
-It is simple and old school.
+The PIFB version only affects the gms app.
+It is simple and old.
 The PIFS version only affects target.txt apps and can be customized.
 Includes various advanced stuff.
 Both versions randomly replace a Keybox file to avoid detection and replace it again on reboot.